neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/how-to.md

 </details>

 :::note Sure that the query is correct but the result is empty?
-That could happen if the RPC node is not configured properly.
-Read more about configuration [here](/neutron/modules/interchain-queries/explanation#configuring-your-own-remote-chain-rpc-node-for-tx-icq-usage).
+If the query appears correct but no results are returned, it may indicate that the RPC node is not properly configured.
+For more information, refer to the [RPC node configuration guide](/neutron/modules/interchain-queries/explanation#configuring-your-own-remote-chain-rpc-node-for-tx-icq-usage).
 :::

 **Might be interesting:**